53v3n3d4/Zukan-Icon-Theme/docs/plugin.md

 > Not all icons have a dark and light icon.

 > This option overrides 'change_icon'.
 The 'prefer_icon' run after 'change_icon'.

-> Limitation: currently plugin do not read zukan preferences when theme changes.
-> E.g. a Dark theme with light will need to activate with changes to re apply.
-One can be change to dark and comeback to light.
-Or use `Remove Prefer Icon` and add it again.

 ## Commands